KenOcheltree/ilab-open/Developer.md

 # Summary and next steps

 This Tutorial demonstrated utilizing InstructLab for introducing datasets, data generation and model training.
-This notebook produced an InstructLab trained model that was available for inferecing and downloading.
+This notebook produced an InstructLab trained model that was available for inferencing and downloading.

 Click on the Folder icon on the left to explore the files in the ilab folder.
 Preloaded QNA files and synthetically generated questions and answers can be found in this directory tree.
 You can also select **Runtime->View resources** to see the resource utilization of the run.

 <img src="./images/ColabMore.png" width=1000>

 Try running the notebook with the other example data sets.
-You can also experiment with how the number of Epochs and Iterations affect the quality of the gnerated model
+You can also experiment with how the number of Epochs and Iterations affect the quality of the generated model

-After running through the Instructlab notebook, you are encouraged to create your own QNA file file as desscribed in Step 6.
+After running through the InstructLab notebook, you are encouraged to create your own QNA file file as described in Step 6.

 Once you have trained your model, you can download your model and experiment with it in other environments.